snorkel-ai/long-context-eval/README.md

-# Beyond the Needle in Haystack Test for Long Context Evaluation
+# Long Context in the Enterprise: Benchmarks and Beyond

 ## Overview